AndreBtt/Computsal-API/README.md

 - **Delete a player**
     * HTTP Request : ```DELETE http://api.com/players/{ID}```
-    * ID is the player ID you want to delete
+    * ID is the player's ID you want to delete
     * http StatusOK (200) will be sent if the player has been deleted correctly

 - **Update a player**
     * HTTP Request : ```PUT http://api.com/players/{ID}```
-    * ID is the player ID you want to update
+    * ID is the player's ID you want to update
-    * Send player data in the request body, in the follow format
+    * Send player's data in the request body in the follow format
     ```
             {
 	            Name string